chughes757/Federal-DoD-Software-Factory-Compliance/README.md

 ## Background

 There has been an increased push for to adopt Cloud, DevSecOps and Software Factories within the U.S. Federal and Department of Defense (DoD) enviroments.
 However, one of the largest impediments to these outcomes often is the incredibly cumbersome and bureaucratic compliance requirements in Federal environments.
 This repository will be a collection of resources that help facilitate compliance innovation which can lead to improved outcomes for U.S. Citizens, Warfighters and the nation as whole.
+Utilizing people, process and technology, many innovative efforts are making progress and building lessons learned to help facilitate the continuous delivery of software (value) to key stakeholders of the Federal community.

 Federal information systems adhere to what is known as the Risk Management Framework, or RMF.
 It is published and created by NIST and there are a wealth of resources one can dive into to understand RMF.
 RMF is what Federal information systems follow throughout their system development lifecycle and where the concept of Authorities to Operate, Continuous Monitoring and countless other relevant processes and practives are derived.